AkashBang/WeatherLogger/README.md

 # WeatherLogger

-Sample app has been developed as part of tech assignment for Truecaller, coded in kotlin programming language.
+Sample app has been developed, coded in kotlin programming language.
 Below are some highlights of the code

   - Follows Clean Code Principal
   - Language - Kotlin